|

 According to the 1861 census,

-Morton P. was the eldest of six children (three more since ten years
+Morton P. is the eldest of six children (three more since ten years

 ago!).
 Living with eleven servants at Preston Hall Mansion, Bridge

 Cottage in Aylesford.
-His parents were on holiday at the Royal Hotel in
+His parents are on holiday at the Royal Hotel in

 Plymouth. |